MarkMinerov/Artificial-Intelligence/Natural Language Processing/README.md

 ![bidirectional](./bidirectional.webp)

 - **1D Convolution**: This layer can be used for text processing.
-This layer works the same way as a `Conv2D`.
-This layer also has filters and kernel size. `padding` parameter as well as other parameters which are used for convolutional layers can be used for this layer.
+The layer works the same way like a `Conv2D` layer. `Conv1D` also has number of filters and kernel size. `padding` parameter as well as other parameters which are used for convolutional layers can be used for this layer.

 ![conv1d](./conv1d.png)